 Schenectady is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Schenectady is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Schenectady who work in office and administrative support (14.70%), sales jobs (8.61%), and food service (6.93%).

 Also of interest is that Schenectady has more people living here who work in computers and math than 95% of the places in the US.

 Schenectady has a lot of people who ride the bus to and from work.
 In fact, for its size, Schenectady has quite a high level of public transit users.
 Schenectady’s need for inexpensive transportation options for its citizens is quite high.

-The population of Schenectady overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Schenectady, 21.82% have at least a bachelor's degree.
+The education level of Schenectady citizens is a little higher than the average for US cities and towns: 21.82% of adults in Schenectady have at least a bachelor's degree.

 The per capita income in Schenectady in 2018 was $24,459, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $97,836 for a family of four.
 However, Schenectady contains both very wealthy and poor people as well.

 Schenectady is an extremely ethnically-diverse city.
 The people who call Schenectady home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schenectady residents report their race to be White, followed by Black or African-American.
 Schenectady also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.78% of the city’s residents.
 Important ancestries of people in Schenectady include Italian, Irish, German, Guyanese, and Polish.